kgeidel/msds434-dispatch-predictions/README.md

 #### API access

-Obtain a web API token from the "Admin" panel- all requests (GET and POST) to the **dispatch-predictions** API require an authorization header of the form `Token <your-web-api-token>`.
+Obtain a web API token from the [Admin panel](http://msds434.ddns.net:8000/admin)- all requests (GET and POST) to the **dispatch-predictions** API require an authorization header of the form `Token <your-web-api-token>`.
 Any method for generating web requests will suffice.
 Here is an example using Python's `requests` package.

 ```python
 import requests, json